cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-quality.md

 5. Click **OK**.

 > **Note** that if there are imported annotations for the frames that exist in the task,
-> but not included in the **Ground truth** job, they will be ignored.
+> but are not included in the **Ground truth** job, they will be ignored.
 > This way, you don't need to worry about "cleaning up" your **Ground truth**
 > annotations for the whole dataset before importing them.
-> Importing annotations for the frames that are not known in the task still raise errors.
+> Importing annotations for the frames that are not known in the task still raises errors.

 ### Export